North Devon & North Cornwall

 THE ESMBA “LAWS OF THE GAME”

-(NB - ESMBA registrations need to be renewed and the fee paid annually.
-Federation registrations renewed each season).
+(NB - ESMBA and County registrations need to be renewed, and the fee paid, annually.
+Federation registrations are renewed each season).

 2. A player may register for one club in the afternoon league and for a different club in the evening leagues providing always that this complies with the constitutions of both clubs.
 Such a player may only play for the club for which they have registered in the evening leagues in club knockout competitions such as the Alan Wright and Tony Stephens.